mit-ll/gds2-score/README.md

 The trigger space metric computes a histogram of open 4-connected regions of all sizes on an IC's placement grid (trigger space histogram).
 The more large 4-connected open placement regions available, the easier it is for an attacker to locate a space to insert hardware Trojan circuit components at fabrication time.
 A placement site is considered to be *open* if the site is empty, or if it is occupied by a filler cell.
 Filler cells, or capacitor cells, are inserted into empty spaces during the last phase of layout by VLSI CAD tools.
 They can be removed by an attacker without altering the functionality or timing characteristics of the victim IC.
 Hence, these components are ignored by the trigger space metric.

 ### 3. Route Distance

+The routing distance metric combines the net blockage and trigger space metrics to comprehensively quantify the fabrication-time attack surface an IC layout.
+It computes a conservative estimate, i.e., Manhattan distance, for the minimal routing distance between open trigger spaces and all unblocked security critical nets (defined as a overall net blockage < 100%).
+It cross-references each Manhattan distance with the distribution of net lengths within the entire IC layout.
+Net length can impact whether or not the Trojan circuit will meet timing constraints and function properly.
+Understanding where in the distribution of net lengths the Trojan routing falls provides insights into the ability of the Trojan circuit(s) to meet any timing requirements and is an opportunity for outlier-based defenses.

 # Development History